bakdata/generic-avro-reflect/README.md

 ====================

-Generate an Avro scehma from any Java object at runtime.
+Generate an Avro schema from any Java object at runtime.

 You can find a [blog post on medium](https://medium.com/bakdata/xxx) with some examples and detailed explanations of how Generic Avro Reflect works.